jurader/covid19_xp/README.md

 # Paper
 If source code of repository is used, please cite the following paper.

-Automatic classification between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy on chest X-ray image: combination of data augmentation methods in a small dataset
+Automatic classification between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy on chest X-ray image: combination of data augmentation methods in a small dataset.
-Mizuho Nishio, Shunjiro Noguchi, Hidetoshi Matsuo, Takamichi Murakami https://arxiv.org/abs/2006.00730
+Mizuho Nishio, Shunjiro Noguchi, Hidetoshi Matsuo, Takamichi Murakami.

+https://arxiv.org/abs/2006.00730